johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 What's more, the feedback loop for changes is **long**.
 It's not like fixing a program with a bug, where you tweak the code, run the tests and see if it's fixed.
 It's more like making a change to a program, and then waiting weeks or months to see if it's fixed.
 And if it's not, you have to wait again to see if the next change you make fixes it.

-Cause and effect are just not obvious as you might like when it comes to SEO.
+Cause and effect are just not as obvious as you might like, when it comes to SEO.
 So whilst I'm going to share what we did, I can't say for sure what actually lead to the improvement in my blog's SEO.
 I'm confident that they were all good things to do.
 But I be certain which of them made the difference.

 ## Growtika's suggestions